Joystream/communications/blog/rome-incentives/README.md

 Council Members are elected by the stakeholders in the system to act in the interest of their constituency.
 Somewhat simplified, the Council will allocate the platform's resources, and hire executive personnel to run the day to day.
 We are looking at how to best incentivize them to act in the platform's long-term interest.

-If during you term a proposal to upgrade the runtime is submitted by the `sudo` key, `5CJzTaCp5fuqG7NdJQ6oUCwdmFHKichew8w4RZ3zFHM8qSe6` anyone that votes `yes` will receive a bonus worth $10.
+If during your term a proposal to upgrade the runtime is submitted by the `sudo` key, anyone that votes `yes` will receive a bonus worth $10.
 A detailed explanation the election cycle and responsibilities can be found [here](https://github.com/Joystream/helpdesk/tree/master/roles/council-members).

 During the `Announcement` and `Voting` stage, you should include some information about yourself, and why you should get elected in your `memo` field.
 If you do get elected, make sure to change the `memo` field to your monero address in order to get your reward.